 Raising social awareness about society’s concerns and challenges can take place by educating them in various fields.
 This process will train more responsible, useful, and socially wiser citizens.

 Ways and paths formed a great number of city’s parts and a lot of citizen’s lifetime passes in urban paths.
 As urban spaces, streets should have adequate quality and Permeability for people to spend time in.

 As the world rapidly changes, a city must be designed to face unseen shifts with preparedness.
 If the cities have been designed to be adaptive when required, many of the problems that may occur by changes in different dimensions can be solved effortlessly.

-So many factors effect on movement and access system in the cities.
+So many factors affect movement and access systems in the cities.
 Some of these factors shape this system, i.e. the regulating policies and rules, land use and urban design, users’ behavior, and preferences.
 Other factors are the implementing ways of movement in the city, i.e. using personal vehicles, walking and biking, using public transportation, and novel moving systems.
-In case that these factors work together properly and give users wide and suitable choices, the moving system would have the considered performance.
+In case these factors work together properly and give users wide and suitable choices, the moving system would have the considered performance.